carlobar/PDToolbox_matlab/README.md

 The following examples are included in the 'test' directory:

-	'test1.m' contains an example of a game with one population and three strategies per population.
+	'test1.m': game with one population and three strategies per population.

-	'test2.m' example of a game with two population and two strategies per population.
+	'test2.m': game with two populations and two strategies per population.

-	'test3.m' example of a game with one population, three strategies per population, and combined dynamics.
+	'test3.m': game with one population, three strategies per population, and combined dynamics.

-	'test_finite_population1.m' is an example of the evolution of a game with small number of agents per population.
+	'test_finite_population1.m': a game with small number of agents per population.

+	'test_maximization.m': application to a maximization problem using one population.

+	'test_maximization_b.m': application to a maximization problem using multiple populations.

-	'electricity grid/test_electricity_system.m' example of an application of population dynamics to the implementation of demand response programs.
+	'electricity grid/test_electricity_system.m': application to demand response programs.

 ## Documentation